centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/passive-monitoring/dsm.md

 </TabItem>
 </Tabs>

-You now have to create an access from the poller to the DBMS server on the **centreon_storage** database.
+You must now create an access from the poller to the DBMS server on the **centreon_storage** database.
->>>>>>> ace32a17fa0cc72c9c75b4b3c5d311f4c81b3ee0

 ## Architecture

 The event must be transmitted to the server via an SNMP trap.
 The SNMP trap is thus collected by the **snmptrapd daemon**.
-If reception parameters are not valid (authorized community), the event is deleted.
+If the reception parameters are not valid (authorized community), the event is deleted.

-Once the SNMP trap has been received, it is sent to the **centreontrapdforward** script which writes the information received in a buffer folder (by default: **/var/spool/centreontrapd/**).
+Once the SNMP trap has been received, it is sent to the **centreontrapdforward** script, which writes the information received in a buffer folder (by default: **/var/spool/centreontrapd/**).

 The **centreontrapd** service reads the information received in the buffer folder and interprets the traps received